 Affordable, decent durability, app support, video support, microSD support

 When it comes to a basic tablet, Amazon ticks all the boxes with Fire HD 8 (2020).
 Its bright colorful screen is great for apps and light reading sessions.
 If you're looking to read illustrated children's books, the screen offers a more engaging experience than the Kindle e-reader series as well.

 The tablet is far from perfect -- and certainly no iPad -- but then it is priced significantly below the powerhouse flagships as well.

 Heavy use -- such as video stream or apps -- will have you searching for a power source quickly.
 But if you use it as an e-reader, the battery holds up well.

-In all, the price is the strongest selling point of the Fire 7.
-There's simply nothing else of this quality in it's price range.
+In all, the price is the strongest selling point of the Fire HD 8 (2020).
+There's simply nothing else of this quality in its price range.
 While it won't be as easy on the eyes if you're looking for a device strictly for reading, it's less than half the price of the Kindle Paperwhite.

 Best Full-Featured Tablet, Best Media Tablet

 Larger screen, snappier performance, more storage space, good audio quality